As an Amazon Associate I earn from qualifying purchases.

 Real, homemade gnocchi is fabulous stuff!
 It’s light, pillowy and contributes flavor to whatever it’s served with that is unmatched by anything you can ever get in a restaurant.

-I will admit that the first time I made this it was a very long process.
+I will admit that the first time I tried to figure out how to make clean eating gnocchi, it was a very long process.
 So if you’ve never made it before, just roll up your sleeves and prepare to be in the kitchen for a while.
 But the good news is, once you’ve done it, every time thereafter will be faster and more efficient.
 You kinda find your “gnocchi groove”.
 The steps themselves are not complicated at all.
 So don’t let the length of the instructions scare you off.
 It really becomes a rather quick process once you understand how it all works.

 And if the time factor really bothers you, you can always cook and mash the potatoes one day (have to mash them while they are hot), and make the gnocchi the next day.
 Simple!